 Sheriff's departmental order on fitness for duty examinations was not intended to allow a supervisor to send an employee for an examination out of spite or on a whim, or without sufficient information to form a reasonable belief that mental or physical issues or disabilities were preventing an employee from performing the job in an acceptable manner.
 In re Martinez, CSB 09-12, 3 (8/15/13), citing 29 CFR 1630.14 (c).

-Supervisor who ordered fitness for duty examination did not have reasonable basis for concluding that employee had a breakdown when she did not witnessed the incident, and the direct supervisors who witnessed it believed it was not a breakdown and would have sent the employee back to work.
-In re Martinez, CSB 09-12, p.
-4 (8/15/13).
+Supervisor who ordered deputy to undergo fitness for duty examination did not have reasonable basis for concluding that deputy had a breakdown, where she did not witness the incident, and two other supervisors who witnessed it did not conclude deputy was having a breakdown.
+In re Martinez, CSB 09-12, 3-4 (8/15/13).

-Every act of inappropriate behavior does not justify an order for a fitness for duty examination.
-In re Martinez, CSB 09-12, p.
-4 (8/15/13).
+Inappropriate behavior does not automatically justify an order for a fitness for duty examination.
+In re Martinez, CSB 09-12, 4 (8/15/13).

 An agency has authority to assess leave without pay and to impose disciplinary action for the same incident.
 In re Lottie, CSB 132-08 (7/7/09).

 This rule concerns an agency’s authority to grant an employee’s request for leave without pay, not whether agency may assess leave without pay for an employee’s absence.
 In re Vigil, CSA 110-05, 6 (3/3/06).

 Request for ninety days of leave without pay was not a reasonable accommodation where appellant analyst was behind in his work, causing significant strain on other analysts and on the agency’s obligation to process applications for minority contractors, and appellant could not perform his essential work functions for an indefinite time.
 In re Torres, CSA 97-05, 3 (2/21/06).